 “Dean Magraw… so liquid, lyrical and effortless it’s like listening to a dancer.” -Steve Tibbetts

 “Dean Magraw unveils soulful melodic grooves intricately designed to heal the broken dancer, confuse the boldest mathematician, and eradicate ennui in our lifetime.” -Nick LethertFind out more »

 The only place in town to find a whole night of the music of Louis Armstrong!
 The Southside Aces Big Five plays King Oliver Louis.
 They play Hot Fives Louis.
 They play big band Louis.
 They play All Star Louis.
-All for six lousy bucks!
+All for seven lousy bucks!

 The Southside Aces Big Five is:

 Southside Aces perform traditional New Orleans jazz.
 The band first began as the brainchild of Clarinetist Tony Balluff and Sousaphone player Erik Jacobson.
 Their whispers and rumors materialized in Tony’s foyer near Pillsbury and 27th in South Minneapolis, late August 2003.
 Since their first gig on a flatbed truck in Apple Valley, they’ve played weddings, festivals, clubs— “music furnished for all occasions.”

 The Aces have self-produced and released five CDs: All Aboard!!, Bucktown Bounce, A Big Fine Thing, their Christmas album, Santaphone, and their latest, Second Thursday.Find out more »